Whitehall-Yearling High School

 Whitehall City Schools

-* Whitehall City Schools Celebrated Thanksgiving *
+* New Whitehall City Schools (WCS) Website *

 We are thrilled to announce that Whitehall City Schools has been awarded the Ohio Career Technical Education (CTE) Equipment Grant of $1.77 million.
 This grant will provide much-needed resources to enhance our educational offerings and create new opportunities for our students.